 Thailand to combine Sinovac, AstraZeneca vaccine doses to boost protection - minister

+(Fixes typo in paragraph 1 to show word is viral vaccine, not vital)

-BANGKOK, July 12 (Reuters) - Thailand's mass immunisation strategy against the coronavirus will now include administering a shot of AstraZeneca's (AZN.L) viral vector vaccine after one dose of Sinovac's (SVA.O) vaccine, its health minister said on Monday,
+BANGKOK (Reuters) - Thailand’s mass immunisation strategy against the coronavirus will now include administering a shot of AstraZeneca’s viral vector vaccine after one dose of Sinovac’s vaccine, its health minister said on Monday,

 The move aims to increase protection against highly transmissible variants, Anutin Charnvirakul told reporters.